theupdateframework/pep-maximum-security-model/README.rst

 Abstract
 ========

 Proposed is an extension to PEP 458 that adds support for end-to-end signing and the maximum security model.
 End-to-end signing allows both PyPI and developers to sign for the distributions that are downloaded by clients.
 The minimum security model proposed by PEP 458 supports continuous delivery of distributions (because they are signed by online keys), but that model does not protect distributions in the event that PyPI is compromised.
-The maximum security model retains many of the benefits of PEP 458 (e.g., immediate availability of distributions that are uploaded to PyPI) and [LV: additionally] aims to ensure that a system survives a key compromise.
+The maximum security model retains many of the benefits of PEP 458 (e.g., immediate availability of distributions that are uploaded to PyPI) and additionally aims to ensure that PyPI survive a key compromise.

-This PEP covers the changes made to PEP 458 and excludes the informational parts [LV: aspects or elements] of the first PEP (e.g., overview of The Update Framework) to primarily focus on changes to the maximum security model.
+This PEP covers the changes made to PEP 458 and excludes the informational elements of the first PEP (e.g., overview of The Update Framework) to primarily focus on changes to the maximum security model.
 These changes include modifications to the the snapshot process, key compromise analysis, auditing snapshots, and the steps that should be taken in the event of a PyPI compromise.
 The signing and key